Honoring Our Founder:

 A Visionary, Advocate, and Champion for Environmental Justice

-Dr. Norman Camp was more than just a founder—he was the heart and guiding force behind the vision that became Partners for Environmental Justice (PEJ).
+Dr. Norman C. Camp, III was more than just a founder—he was the heart and guiding force behind the vision that became Partners for Environmental Justice (PEJ).
 A man of profound integrity, compassion, and courage, Dr. Camp dedicated his life to improving the lives of others through service, advocacy, and action.
 He believed in the power of community and the right of all people to live in healthy, safe, and thriving environments.

 A Legacy Rooted in Action